 If your credit score is lower than you would like, then there are things you can do to improve it, so don’t panic.
 Your credit score shows a potential lender how good you might be at paying back a loan.
 The range of a credit score is approximately 300 to 850, with a credit score above 700 being good and a credit score above 800 being excellent.

 Some lenders will work with state agencies to offer programs that can help first-time homeowners.
 Borrowers may be offered a discount on the rate or assistance with the mortgage loan down payment.
 They may make this available to you by the bank if you are a veteran or public servant, or if you have student loans.

 The programs are often marketed by state agencies for housing and finance, but this doesn’t mean that you won’t be able to use the services of St. Louis mortgage companies.
 Many of these loans are actually managed by just this type of company.

 Doing research on this topic will save you time, money, and hassle.
 It will also help you feel less overwhelmed over time.
 After all, the purchase of a first home is a big step and it’s important to get the financing portion correct.
 In addition to veteran status and student loans, other financial criteria are evaluated.
 A credit score is an important factor, as well as total income and possible debt.

 One of the next decisions will revolve around paying off the loan.
 Learning the difference between a fixed or floating rate is important.
 The other consideration is the size of the down payment.
 This is the upfront cost you will pay when you close on the home.
 It is based on a percentage of the total loan.
 Finally, with those pieces of information in place, it’s time to calculate the number of years until the loan is paid off.
 As you’ll read about in the next section, choosing a loan type is next.
-As a first-time home buyer, FHA is a prime option followed closely by VA and USDA loans.
+For a first-time home buyer, FHA is a prime option followed closely by VA and USDA loans.